Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 Decode.list productDecoder : Decoder<Product list>
 ```
 Another thing to notice as well is the field `since`.
 It is defined as a string in the `StoreInfo` record but in the JSON object we have as an integer.
-Since it is an integer in the JSON, we have to decode it using `Decode.int` which is a `Decoder<int>` but we *map* the result of the decoding (when it is succesfull) into another value which is in our case just making a `string` from the integer that was decoded.
+Since it is an integer in the JSON, we have to decode it using `Decode.int` which is a `Decoder<int>` but we *map* the result of the decoding (when it is successful) into another value which is in our case just making a `string` from the integer that was decoded.
 ```fsharp
 Decode.map : Decoder<'t> -> ('t -> 'u) -> Decoder<'u>